-- Ensure all SFOC paperwork requirements have been met and are available (crew training declaration) - 2.
+- 1. Ensure all SFOC paperwork requirements have been met and are available (crew training declaration) - 2.
 Comply with the instructions of the pilot in command - 3.
 Perform their duties diligently and in accordance with MAAC policy and - 4.
-Inform any person responsible of any issue that prevents them from meeting their obligations.
+Inform any responsible persons of any issue that prevents them from meeting their obligations.